What to do next?

 Required: accounts in different social networks.
 Prepare posts and publish them regularly, otherwise setup delayed posting with the help of specialized services.

-Why would I need it? — Social networks are a great means for getting feedback, learning what your attendees really liked and what they would like to learn more.
-Moreover, with the help of likes and shares you can get new subscribers and attendees for your future webinars.
+Why would I need it?
+Social networks are a great way to get feedback and find out what your attendees really enjoyed as well as what they want to learn more about.
+In addition, likes and shares can help you attract new subscribers and participants for your upcoming webinars.

 Step 7.
 Getting ready for the next webinar